Who Is This Credit Card Best For?

 - Birthday Gift: Receive a birthday gift if you’ve used your credit card for a qualified purchase in stores or online within each calendar year.

 The GapCard is issued by Synchrony Bank, and you’ll deal with this bank directly if you have issues with your card.
 J.D.
 Power ranked Synchrony 10 (out of 11) in its 2019 U.S. Credit Card Satisfaction Study, putting it behind all the major card issuers.
-For the sake of perspective, Synchrony earned 780 out of 1,000 possible points in the study, whereas the industry average was 806.
+For the sake of perspective, Synchrony earned 780 out of 1,000 possible points, whereas the industry average was 806.

 Don’t expect many bells and whistles security-wise with this card.
 You can set up alerts to remind you to make a payment or notify you whenever a purchase is made.
 You won’t be liable for unauthorized use of the card.
 Other security features that have become standard in the industry—card lock, access to credit scores, credit report monitoring, and the like are not available.